Skip to main content

 1. Select the Workflows page from the top navigation.

-2. Select the workflow you want to delete from the list.
+2. Select the Actions dropdown to the right of the workflow you want to delete.

 All information from the cards is deleted when the workflow is deleted, but any emails sent or notes added to profiles through this workflow remain on those profiles.